Raman1708/Smart-Traffic-Management-System-C-/README.md

 # Traffic Management System in C++
 ## Overview
 This is a project developed as part of an educational exercise to practice Object-Oriented Programming (OOP) concepts in C++.
 The system simulates a Traffic Management System, handling various vehicle types like cars, motorcycles, and trucks.
-While designed for learning purposes, it may contain errors, and improvements are possible as it hasn't undergone thorough testing.
-> **Note**: While designed for learning purposes, it may contain errors, and improvements are possible as it hasn't undergone thorough testing.